-Covid-19: Delhi mohalla clinic doctor, wife and daughter test positive, visitors asked to quarantine
+Covid-19: 800 people in quarantine after Delhi mohalla clinic doctor, family test positive

-It is not yet clear if the doctor had a history of foreign travel or came in contact with somebody who did.
+The doctor tested positive on March 21 after a 38-year-old woman, with a travel history to Saudi Arabia, visited his clinic.

-Health officials on Wednesday said a doctor at North East Delhi’s mohalla clinic has tested positive for the coronavirus, NDTV reported.
-The Shahdara sub-divisional magistrate ordered all the patients who had visited the Maujpur clinic run by the doctor between March 12 and 18 to home quarantine and contact a doctor if they exhibit any symptoms of the disease.
+The Delhi government on Thursday ordered 14-day quarantine for 800 people after a doctor at a North East Delhi mohalla clinic tested positive for the coronavirus, Hindustan Times reported, citing Health Minister Satyendar Jain.

+On Wednesday, the Shahdara sub-divisional magistrate had ordered all the patients who had visited the Maujpur clinic, run by the doctor between March 12 and 18, to home quarantine and contact a doctor if they exhibit any symptoms of the disease.
+The doctor tested positive on March 21 after a 38-year-old woman, with a travel history to Saudi Arabia, visited his clinic.
+The woman had returned to India on March 10.

-The doctor’s wife and daughter, who also tested positive for Covid-19, have been admitted to a hospital.
-However, it is not yet clear if the doctor had a history of foreign travel or came in contact with somebody who did.
+The doctor’s wife and daughter, who also tested positive for Covid-19, have been at an isolation facility at Guru Teg Bahadur Hospital.

 Mohalla clinics are community health centres set up by the Aam Aadmi Party for primary healthcare services.
 According to an official from the health department of Delhi government, the clinic has been shut down and is being sanitised.